denten-books/plain-text/2-device.md

 Kittler's "there is no software" argument.
 If I understand it correctly, Kittler's short but often cited essay picks up the thread of Kittler's earlier work to posit what he calls a "postmodern writing scene."
-"We do not write anymore," writes Kittler: "human-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves" [@kittler_there_1995].
+"We do not write anymore," Kittler writes.
+"Human-made writing passes through microscopically written inscriptions which, in contrast to all historical writing tools, are able to read and write by themselves" [@kittler_there_1995].
 According to this schema, Kittler sees the paper-bound design blueprints of the first integrated